From Zurich to Rhine Falls: 3 Best Ways to Get There

 The short drive to the falls is very scenic, passing by historical charming villages with timber houses and green rolling valleys and hills.
 Your guide will answer your questions about the area, plus share details on the sights right out your window.

 Your first stop is at the medieval Laufen Castle, a cliff-top fortress with a 1,000-year-old history.
-A stroll through the stone courtyard will lead you directly to the "Känzeli" viewing platform for a roaring close view of the Rhine Falls, and the Wörth Castle on the opposite side of the Rhein river.
+A stroll through the stone courtyard and then on the Belvedere panoramic trail will lead you directly to the "Känzeli" viewing platform for a roaring close view of the Rhine Falls, and the Wörth Castle on the opposite side of the Rhein river.

 In summer, you have the option to take a boat ride (not included in the price) to experience the falls up close.
 Some of the boats get you close to the falls, some travel down the Rhine, and some will take you across the water to Schlössli Wörth, a tiny castle on a tiny island in the center of the river.